 Getting your Referee License

 Your first step is to get your Referee USSF license.
 You will want to get either a grade 9 or grade 8 referee license (please note that grade refers to the referee grade level and has nothing to do with school grade levels).
-NYSA typically offers a couple grade 9 and grade 8 clinics in May, June and August/September.
+NYSA typically hosts a few grade 8 clinics in May, June and August/September.
 Please see the NYSA website and NYSA newsletter for exact dates and times.
 Also please see the other Referee FAQs regarding the differences between grade 9 and grade 8 referees (as an aside the referee grade level goes down to grade 1, which is an international referee).

 If you can not take one of the referee clinics offered by NYSA, then you can take a referee clinic offered by another soccer association.
 Your referee license is good anywhere in Washington state, which means you can referee anywhere in Washington state and for any soccer association.
 To see a listing of the referee clinics being offered in Washington, then please go to www.wareferees.org and click on Clinics/Events, then choose Entry -- Never been...